Installation instructions

 The first thing you need to do is to partition the drive you are going to install MintPPC onto.

-I use the following setup, which I created manually but you can also let the partitioner do the job for you automatically:
+I use the following setup, which I created manually but you can also let the partitioner do the job for you automatically (this is recommended by the way):

 #1 32.3 kB Apple driver partition